 These timeframes are dictated by the Limitation Act and if a claim is submitted outside the limitation period it can be very difficult for a claimant to show a valid reason why a claim wasn't submitted in the allowed timeframe.
 Therefore, often the claim may be dismissed regardless of the injury, circumstances or liability.

-A poorly defended compensation claim can cost your business thousands and in extreme cases result in its closure.
-While rigorously defending a lost cause is not likely to be cost effective, a thorough and carefully constructed defence can mitigate the compensation your business is exposed to.
+A poorly defended compensation claim can cost you or your business thousands and in extreme cases result in its closure.
+While rigorously defending a lost cause is not likely to be cost effective, a thorough and carefully constructed defence can mitigate the compensation you are exposed to.

-If your business is fortunate enough to have relevant employer's liability or public liability insurance in place, then your insurance company may provide a solicitor to fight the PI claim on your behalf.
+If you are fortunate enough to have relevant home, employer's liability or public liability insurance in place, then your insurance company may provide a solicitor to fight the PI claim on your behalf.
 Therefore, when you speak to them it's important to have an idea of what facts you dispute and evidence you can provide to support your case.

 Catalyst Law are team of legal professionals with over 20 years' experience helping businesses and people with their legal problems.